Danfoss and General Electric join forces in strategic collaboration

 The transatlantic collaboration between Danfoss and GE will be part of New York Power Electronics Manufacturing Consortium (NY-PEMC) in Utica, upstate New York.
 The private-public consortium and other similar programs were established in 2014 by the state of New York with a total investment of more than USD 20 billion for the creation of high-tech jobs.

-By early 2018, DSP will establish SiC power modules packaging operations in Utica, and is expected to create hundreds of jobs in the coming years.
-GE will provide SiC chips for the modules.
+In 2018, Danfoss Silicon Power will establish SiC power modules packaging operations in Utica, and is expected to create numerous of jobs in the coming years.

 “This is a very important step for Danfoss, as the US is our biggest market and essential to our business.
-The cooperation with GE has great strategic impact for Danfoss – it is important for our future growth plans in the US, and we have big expectations for the further developments in this highly-specialized area,” says Executive Vice President and COO in Danfoss, Kim Fausing.
+The cooperation with GE has great strategic impact for Danfoss – it is important for our future growth plans in the US, and we have big expectations for the further developments in this highly-specialized area,” says President and CEO in Danfoss, Kim Fausing.

 With 330,000 employees, GE is one of the world’s leading industrial companies.
-It has spent millions of dollars in developing the ultra-thin SiC chips, which will be used in the power modules from Danfoss.
+It has spent millions of dollars in developing the ultra-thin SiC chips.

 Danfoss Silicon Power, based in Flensburg, in Germany, is part of the Danfoss Group, which has more than 25,000 employees globally.
 Danfoss Silicon Power is a leading manufacturer of power modules, which are used in a wide range of applications for the industrial, renewable energy and automotive sectors.
 They have provided power modules for more than 25 million, mainly European cars.